Following a range of queries about procedures I hope the following will answer many frequently asked questions.

 The regulations state : 15.15 Player Eligibility and Player Registration

-15.15.1 Each Club must ensure all its Age Grade players complete the RFU Youth Player Registration Form and are registered on the RFU’s Rugby First system within 45 days of their first joining the Club.
+15.15.1 Each Club must ensure all its Age Grade players are registered as youth players by completing the RFU Youth Player Registration Form and are registered on the RFU’s data system within 45 days of their first joining the Club.

-15.15.2 Registration cards and copies of any special dispensations issued by the RFU should be taken to each Club match or festival.
-Team managers must produce these documents for inspection by the opposition or match officials if requested.
+15.15.2 Constituent Bodies and/or event organisers may require Registration cards and copies of any special dispensations issued to be taken to each Club match or festival.
+Team managers must produce these documents for inspection by the opposition or Match Officials if requested.

 Photo I.D.
 Cards